Last updated on April 16, 2025

-In the mid-late 2000s, a divine trinity of emergent foodie culture, the increased market penetration of internet-capable phones, and the rise of phone-friendly social media apps led to the present-day ubiquity of the food truck in metropolitan areas worldwide.
+In the mid-late 2000s, a divine trinity of emergent foodie culture, the increased market penetration of internet-capable phones, and the rise of phone-friendly social media apps led to the food truck’s present-day ubiquity in metropolitan areas worldwide.

 Now, food trucks seem everywhere, and not all are successful.
-In fact, growth has slowed considerably since 2013.
+While the market is still growing, it’s far more competitive than it was a decade ago.
 Tweeting your location isn’t enough anymore.
-Interestingly enough, social media innovation seems to move slower than innovation in food.
-Nearly any somewhat densely populated area will have at least a few trucks trying to earn your Twitter following.
+Interestingly, social media innovation often lags behind the creative leaps seen in food trends.
+Nearly any somewhat densely populated area will have at least a few trucks fighting for digital attention.

 And failing.